Inside the National Park. On the rim of Grand Canyon.

 Grand Canyon National Park, founded in 1919, is one of the oldest national parks in the United States and is home to the awe-inspiring Grand Canyon, a 1-mile deep gorge carved by the Colorado River.

 Long considered one of the natural wonders of the world, visitors flock to see this unique combination of geological color and erosional forms.
-With Grand Canyon National Park Lodges providing the premier in-park lodging at the South Rim with iconic lodges like El Tovar, you’ll find everything you need to plan and enjoy your visit to the Grand Canyon.
+With Grand Canyon National Park Lodges providing the premier in-park lodging at the South Rim with iconic lodges like El Tovar and Bright Angel Lodge, you’ll find everything you need to plan and enjoy your visit to the Grand Canyon.

 When you stay at Grand Canyon National Park Lodges, you’re not just close – you’re there!

 Find your Grand Canyon hotel right in the park, right on the rim.
 Since the early 20th century, guests have come to the fabled canyon to stay and enjoy the most sublime of all earthly scenes.
 You can stay at El Tovar, Bright Angel Lodge, Kachina Lodge, Thunderbird Lodge and Maswik Lodge, all located close to the canyon edge.
 Or, venture to Phantom Ranch at the bottom of the canyon.

 Dine at the Canyon